RazorMeister/PseudoAssemblerInterpreter/readme.md

 # Pseudo Assembler Interpreter
- Interpreter for pseudo assembler language.
+ Interpreter to pseudo assembler language.
  Faculty of Mathematics and Information Science.
 Warsaw University of Technology.
 2019

 ------------